GiulioRossetti/ndlib/README.md

 ```
 All parameters are specified within each method description.

-Moreover, additional parameter can be specified to define the initial configuration of the network by using the set_initial_status method.
+Moreover, additional parameters can be specified to define the initial configuration of the network by using the set_initial_status method.
 In particular it takes as input a (not necessarely full defined) dictionary having the following form:
 ```python
 {